xregistry/spec/core/spec.md

 underlying data.
 As such, the usage of each will be based on the content type of the Resource, specifying `RESOURCE` in the `inline` query parameter MUST be interpreted as a request for the appropriate attribute.
-In other words, `RESOURCEBase64` is not be a valid inlinable attribute name.
+In other words, `RESOURCEBase64` is not a valid inlinable attribute name.

 Use of this feature is useful for cases where the contents of the Registry are to be represented as a single (self-contained) document.